Calls mount for Ohio governor to restart jobs in some areas - WHIZ News

 CASES

-To date, Ohio has confirmed nearly 6,900 cases and 274 deaths, according to the Department of Health.
-The pandemic has caused nearly 2,000 hospitalizations in Ohio, with about 600 people needing treatment in intensive care units.
+To date, Ohio has confirmed more than 7,200 cases and 324 deaths, according to new federal guidelines that allow cases and deaths considered “probable” COVID-19 infections without a positive test.
+Positive tests show nearly 7,100 cases and 309 deaths.
+The pandemic has caused more than 2,100 hospitalizations in Ohio, with about 650 people needing treatment in intensive care units.

+DeWine warned Tuesday that only when a COVID-19 vaccine is available will a full return to regular life be possible.

+Health Director Dr. Amy Acton said an order will be issued providing the names and addresses of coronavirus patients to dispatchers so emergency responders will have the information.

 ECONOMY